SolubilityGroup/Solubility_Models_Library/README.md

 - Buchowski Ksiazaczak λh
 - NRTL
 - Wilson
-- Weilbull of two parameters
+- Weibull of two parameters

 ##  Installation
 TermodynamicSolutions may be installed using pip...